npmcomponent/jh3y-draggable/Readme.md

 	var myDrag = new draggable(element);
 	myDrag.setGhosting(true);

-Examples of all these behaviours can be seen in the [demo](http://jsfiddle.net/PvDLp/6/) or in the [example](https://github.com/jheytompkins/draggable/blob/master/example.html) page.
+Examples of all these behaviours can be seen in the [demo](http://jsfiddle.net/PvDLp/6/) or in the [example](https://github.com/jh3y/draggable/blob/master/example.html) page.

 ## Use without component package manager

- If you want to use draggable without the [component](https://github.com/component/component) package manager you can by simply adding [jheytompkins_draggable.js](https://github.com/jheytompkins/draggable/blob/master/jheytompkins-draggable.js) to your script files and using in the following way:
+ If you want to use draggable without the [component](https://github.com/component/component) package manager you can by simply adding [jh3y_draggable.js](https://github.com/jh3y/draggable/blob/master/jh3y-draggable.js) to your script files and using in the following way:

-	 		var draggable = new jheytompkins_draggable(element, {
+	 		var draggable = new jh3y_draggable(element, {
 	 			pens: false,
 	 			isAllowedOutOfPen: true,
 	 			contained: false